-- · The Device ID is a unique number located on each device label. - Next you'll be asked to enter the Security Code (SC) on your device.
-A security code will be all letters and must be entered in upper case, no numbers.
-It can also be found on the barcode label of your gateway.
+Next, you'll be asked to enter the Security Code from your device.
+A security code consists of letters and must be entered in upper case (no numbers).
+It can also be found on the barcode label of your device.

-When completed, select the "Submit" button.
+When completed, select the Add Device button.